michael-collins/feeling-responsive/collections/_assignments/rigging-a-quadruped.md

 ---
 ## Instructions

- 1. Watch the rigging tutorials.
+ 1. Watch the tutorials.
- 2. Model a quadruped (four-footed animal).
+ 2. Create a polygonal model a quadruped (four-footed animal) from scratch.
+I suggest a variation of a cat or dog.
  3. Use the Rigify add-on to add an animal rig.
  4. Make sure you adjust and paint vertex weights to create pleasing deformation.
- 5. Create a 1-5 second animation of the animal jumping up onto a ledge.
+ 5. Create an animated walk cycle for the animal.
- 6. Se up a camera to frame the shot.
+ 6. Set up a camera to frame the shot.
  7. To create a video of the viewport’s animation, save the file and set the render settings output folder to the project folder.
 Under **File Format**, choose **FFMpeg Video**, change the encoding format to **MPEG-4**.
  8. Choose **View** ⟶ **Viewport Render Animation** to create the animation.
  9. Save as **_LASTNAME_-animal-rig-animation_.zip_** and upload to the submission dropbox.